brianjriddle/tv4-continous-delivery-valtech-2012-02/tv4/continous-integration.md

 .notes only broken or fixed mail
-0 inbox kinda hard w/ 50 mail a day
+0 inbox kinda hard w/ 50 mail a day easy for developers to ignore a mail. we send mail when something breaks or is deploy as that is something that should be noticed.

 !SLIDE center transition=fade
 ![deploys can be done by anybody](project-manager-deploying.jpg) yammer

-.notes get lots of notifications pushed to yammer(think twitter but for the company)
+.notes we don't have hubot but we do use yammer. lots of notifications get pushed to yammer

 !SLIDE bullets center transition=fade
 * is it worth it?

-.notes it's taken 4 years to get to this point. around 1 day a month spent getting various parts working. hardest part has been trying to break development down to small deployabel bits. project managers don't need to plan in deploys in advance b/c it's done all the time.
+.notes it's taken 4 years to get to this point. since deploy's are so easy there is no drama and a lot less stress. around 1 day a month spent getting various parts working. hardest part has been trying to break development down to small deployable bits. project managers don't need to plan in deploys in advance b/c it's done all the time.

+!SLIDE
+#questions?